Glasses for Light Sensitivity. Yes, we did.

-Photophobia glasses, or light sensitivity glasses, provide an effective (and natural) way to relieve photophobia for light sensitive eyes.
 If you're photophobic, treatment can be complicated, but we make it simple.
-Block the harmful light, and get your life back.
-Try our light sensitivity glasses today.
+Protect yourself from harmful light, and get your life back.

-If you don't find photophobia or light sensitivity relief from our glasses, get a full refund with our 60-day money-back guarantee!
+If you don't find photophobia relief from our tinted glasses, get a full refund with our 60-day money-back guarantee!

 Natural Photophobia Relief for Light-Sensitive Eyes

 Fortunately for those with light sensitivity, there are several ways to find natural relief.

 It’s as simple as reducing your exposure to the types of light most likely to cause your discomfort.
 While this may seem like a big task due to lighting conditions at work, home, or school, it doesn't have to be.
 One of the simplest and most effective ways to reduce your exposure is to wear photophobia glasses.